 The school is open and supervised at 7:30 a.m.
 The school day begins promptly at 8:00 a.m.
 Students who arrive in the classroom after 8:00 a.m. are considered tardy.
 If a student arrives after 8:15 a.m. the parent should sign the student in at the office with a simple explanation.
 Tardies for students in Grades 6-12 are kept hourly and available to parents on FACTS.

 B. Attendance

 Students are expected to be present at school every day school is in session.
-RSO has a shorter school day, school year, and ample holidays-absences are highly discouraged.
+Absences are highly discouraged if at all possible.

 C. Absences